 b.
-The procedure in decipherment is merely the reverse of that in encipherment.
-The initial letter of the message, D, serving as the b.
-Mixed alphabets formed by including all repeated letters of the key word or key phrase were common in Edgar Allan Poe's day but are impractical because they make decipherment difficult.
+Mixed alphabets formed by including all repeated letters of the key work or key phrase were common in Edgar Allan Poe's day but are impractical because they make decipherment difficult.
 An example of such an alphabet is the following: